obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 ### Styling Tasks with Custom Statuses

-To create a green halo around the checkbox of tasks with a `/` custom status, add the following CSS snippet:
+To create a green halo around the checkbox of tasks with a `/` status symbol, add the following CSS snippet:

 <!-- snippet: resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-plugin-style-custom-statuses.css -->
 ```css